zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-java-rest-api-service.md

     Specifies the service instance identifier that is registered in the API Layer installation.
     The service ID is used in the URL for routing to the API service through the gateway.
-    The service ID uniquely identifies instances of a microservice in the API mediation layer.
+    The service ID uniquely identifies instances of a microservice in the API Mediation Layer.
     The system administrator at the customer site defines this parameter.

     **Important!**  Ensure that the service ID is set properly with the following considerations: